LatticeDiversity/latticediversity.github.io/_committee_members/chrismomahan.markdown

 email: cjmonahan@coloradocollege.edu
 joined: 2025-10-20
 ---
-Chris is a tenure-track faculty member at Colorado College whose work is deeply rooted in anti-racism, diversity, equity, and inclusion.
+Chris is currently an assistant professor at Colorado College whose work is deeply rooted in anti-racism, diversity, equity, and inclusion.
 He has led and contributed to numerous ADEI initiatives across multiple institutions, including co-founding the Mentoring for Careers in Physics program at William & Mary,